 KAPUZINERBERG – Things to do in Salzburg Tour

 History buffs love this place as it has many prehistoric sites and castles on the hill overlooking the Salzach river.
 This place is on the other side of the river from Old Town.
 These historic sites are considered to be of the Neolithic age.

 CHAPTER SQUARE – Best Places to Visit in Salzburg

-When you go for a climb to the Salzburg fortress or towards the funicular entrance, you will pass through Chapter Square.
-On this square is a beautiful fountain with Neptune – God of Sea, holding a trident and crown.
+You will pass through Chapter Square when you climb to the Salzburg fortress or towards the funicular entrance.
+On this square is a beautiful fountain with Neptune – the God of Sea, holding a trident and crown.

 Also, you will see a statue of a man wearing a white shirt and black pent holding a giant golden ball.
 This place is an activity center in an old town with giant-sized chess on the ground.

 Salzburg offers many other things like delicious gingerbread, bakery, and heritage beer.
 Salzburg has a 500-year-old history of beer.
 Salzburg is also home to the largest store of Amber- a precious stone.

 As Austrian spas are world famous and house the best spas worldwide, check out some spa getaways nearby Salzburg or Innsbruck.

 I stayed in Salzburg for 2 days and 3 nights.
 But if you have only 1 day, read how to spend 24 hours in Salzburg.
 This musical city of Salzburg lies close to the border with the Bavarian state of Germany.

 After breakfast – The Sound of Music tour (see availability here).